cortesana/QE_ft_bash/README.md

 <a name="get-started"/>

-After completing the installation guide and following every step you can get started...
+After completing the installation guide you can get started by running the following commands in the project root.

 <a name="program"/>